pixelstew/CodePen-Prototyping/Codepen_design:development_process..md

 ####Susy built in

-CodePen has support for Susy which is potentially going to be our chosen grid system, or if we go with something like Bootstrap/Foundation, it can be linked to in the same way as our base stylesheet.
+CodePen has built in support for Susy which is potentially going to be our chosen grid system, or if we go with something like Bootstrap/Foundation, it can be linked to in the same way as our base stylesheet.

 ####HTML templating